Menu

 Individualized Funding for Homecare

-Individualized Funding (IF) may also be available to individuals living in their own homes.
-This program, provided through the Home Care program, allows for direct funding to eligible individuals who then are responsible for arranging and managing their own support services.
+Individualized funding may also be available to those living in their own homes.
+This program allows for direct funding to eligible individuals.
+Anyone who receives this funding will have to arrange and manage their own support services.
 Approved support services, such as personal care or home management, can be included.

-Professional health services, such as nursing or therapies, are not included in individualized funding.
-People can continue to access these through Home Care.
+Professional health services, such as nursing or therapies, are not included in this funding.
+People can continue to access these through home care.

-For some individuals, such a program can be a good fit as it allows for greater flexibility and control.
-Individuals must be prepared and able to manage the responsibility of hiring, scheduling, reporting and accounting for their approved support services.
+For some people, such a program can be a good fit as it allows for greater flexibility and control.
+Individuals must be prepared and able to manage their approved support services.
+This includes hiring, scheduling, reporting and accounting for the services.

 Respite Services